-In addition to digital products, ClickBank also lets you sell physical products.
-You can sell a wide variety of physical products, such as books, DVDs, fitness equipment, food products, cosmetics, or supplements.
-Offering physical products that complement your digital products can appeal to a wider group of customers.
+ClickBank Sellers can sell both digital and physical products including (but not limited to) books, DVDs, fitness equipment, food products, cosmetics, or supplements.
+Offering physical products that complement your digital products can help your offer appeal to a wider group of customers.
 This article explains how you can start offering physical goods to customers.

 - Admin-Controlled Features